Doerys/Portfolio/2_Skills/MySkills.md

 To find out more, I invite you to take a look at my graduation project [Tinykinesis](../3_Projects/Tinykinesis/Tinykinesis.md), which was extremely instructive in my learning of Unreal Engine's programming tools.

 As a bonus, I have a good understanding of the level design tools offered by the engine (you can see that in the category below).

+### Other Languages

+I've been able to practice **JavaScript** by working on a number of projects using the Phaser 3 game engine.
+To see some of these games, please visit my [itch.io page](https://maerys.itch.io/).